Attend a Midweek Mixer

 Midweek Mixer hosted by Matthew Fhaner, University of Michigan-Flint, USA

-Leaders from AOCS Divisions, Sections, and Common Interest Groups will provide insights on how to maximize your networking while attending the 2022 AOCS Annual Meeting & Expo, May 1-4, in Atlanta, Georgia, USA.
-This mixer will be especially valuable for AOCS Annual Meeting & Expo newcomers who are interested in optimizing their networking opportunities.
-We hope to see you there!
+Leaders from AOCS Divisions, Sections, and Common Interest Groups provided insights on how to maximize your networking while attending the 2022 AOCS Annual Meeting & Expo, May 1-4, in Atlanta, Georgia, USA.
+This mixer is especially valuable for AOCS Annual Meeting & Expo newcomers who are interested in optimizing their networking opportunities.

 Kaustuv Bhattacharya, IFF, Denmark